meangrape/gogurl/README.md

 # SQLite WAL mode

-It's recommended to run sqlite in [WAL mode](https://www.sqlite.org/wal.html) since this is a multi-reader/multi-writer application.
-You set this mode by running `PRAGMA journal_mode=WAL;` in a sqlite connection and restarting gogurl.
-This is a persistent setting and need only be done once.
+The sqlite is created in [WAL mode](https://www.sqlite.org/wal.html) since this is a multi-reader/multi-writer application.
+Because, in theory, gogurl is a heavy-read/low-write database, we also switch the auto WAL checkpoint size to 100 pages instead of [1,000 pages](https://www.sqlite.org/pragma.html#pragma_wal_autocheckpoint).

 # Nginx